Hip Dysplasia in Small Animals

-Hip dysplasia is a multifactorial abnormal development of the coxofemoral joint in large dogs that is characterized by joint laxity and subsequent degenerative joint disease.
+Hip dysplasia is a multifactorial abnormal development of the coxofemoral joint in dogs that is characterized by joint laxity and subsequent degenerative joint disease.
+It is most common in large breeds.
 Excessive growth, exercise, nutrition, and hereditary factors affect the occurrence of hip dysplasia.
 The pathophysiologic basis for hip dysplasia is a disparity between hip joint muscle mass and rapid bone development.
 As a result, coxofemoral joint laxity or instability develops and subsequently leads to degenerative joint changes, eg, acetabular bone sclerosis, osteophytosis, thickened femoral neck, joint capsule fibrosis, and subluxation or luxation of the femoral head.

 Clinical signs are variable and do not always correlate with radiographic abnormalities.
 Lameness may be mild, moderate, or severe and is pronounced after exercise.
 A “bunny-hopping” gait is sometimes evident.
 Joint laxity (Ortolani sign), reduced range of motion, and crepitation and pain during full extension and flexion may be present.
 Radiography is useful in delineating the degree of arthritis and planning of medical and surgical treatments.
 Standard ventrodorsal views of sedated or anesthetized animals can be graded by the Orthopedic Foundation for Animals, or stress radiographs performed and joint laxity measured (Penn Hip).
 A dorsal acetabular rim view is used by some surgeons to evaluate the acetabulum before reconstructive surgery.
 Modified ventrodorsal and dorsoventral projections have also been proposed in an effort to mimic the normal standing posture of dogs.
 Recent reviews of American and international radiographic screening programs have failed to identify a "gold standard."
 An evaluation shift toward genome screening may yield more promising results in the future.